martinpaljak/esteid.js/README.md

 For NodeJS and Web.

 ## BIBO transmit explained
 Requires the availability of a reliable Promise based BIBO (Bytes-go-In, Bytes-come-Out) transmit function.
-That is, a function that takes an APDU and returns a Promise that would resolve to the response from the card, that in a mix of PC/SC and JavaScript would look something like:
+That is, a function that takes an APDU and returns a Promise that would resolve to the response from the card, that with a mix of PC/SC and JavaScript would look something like:

 ```javascript
 function transmit(Buffer apdu) {